Suffer less. Live more fully.

 That is often where suffering grows.

 To live fully is not to become untouched by life.
 It is to recognize that being affected is part of being alive.
-We live in bodies and minds that are vulnerable, responsive, and relational.
+We live in bodies and minds that are always responsive and in relationship with the conditions around us.
+Our nervous systems are shaped by stress and safety.
+Our choices are shaped by access, support, pressure, culture, history, family, work, grief, survival, and belonging.

 Living fully begins when we stop waiting for, or striving toward, a life that is painless, perfectly resolved, or beyond vulnerability.

-It begins when we start shedding what is not ours to carry and meeting what hurts with presence, care, honesty, and choice.
+It begins by meeting pain and distress with more context, when we start shedding what is not ours to carry and meeting what hurts with presence, care, honesty, and choice.

 We do not control everything that arises inside us or around us.